asynx-dev/www/docs/blog/20/4-serial-data-communication-over-tcp.md

     On Windows COMPORTs can be addressed with  `/dev/com<number>` similar to Ubuntu.
 For example, `/dev/com1` and `/dev/com3` for physical serial interfaces.

-### 4. Create virtual serial port to forward on machine 2
+### 4. Create virtual serial port to forward on Machine 2

-Start TCP connection from machine 2 to machine 1 with the IP and port of machine 1.
+Start TCP connection from Machine 2 to Machine 1 with the IP and port of machine 1.

 ```console